GloireLINVANI/CSC_52002_EP_Generative_AI_Project/README.md

  * `test_notebooks/`: Python notebooks used during testing and construction of our process.
 May need slight changes in order to work with the structure of the data.
 Described in more detail in directory.

 **Submodules**:
  * `glide-text2im`: Version of GLIDE that our model is based on.
-If needed, one can `cd` into this directory and `pip install .` in order to get the version of GLIDE used in our paper.
+If needed, one can `cd` into this directory and `pip install .` in order to get the version of GLIDE used in our report.
  * `RePaint`: Version of RePaint that our model is based on.
 The methods in `repaint_patcher.py` are based on source from this repository.